Harry: The Interview: Content

 On his relationship with his brother William and sister-in-law Catherine, he said that before his marriage to Meghan he was "third wheel to them, which was fun at times but also, I guess slightly awkward."
 He also alleged that William and Catherine struggled to welcome Meghan into the family as she was an "American actress, divorced, biracial, [there are] all different parts to that and what that can mean."
 Harry also mentions that William "never tried to dissuade me from marrying Meghan, but he aired some concerns very early.
 He said you know, 'This is gonna be really hard for you' and I still to this day don't truly understand which part of what he was talking about."
 He attributed his brother's concerns to his worries about the British press's reaction.
 Referring to a row between Meghan and Catherine about flower girl dresses ahead of his and Meghan's 2018 wedding which was reported at the time to have left Catherine in tears, Harry stated that the palace was unwilling to put out a statement to correct the narrative because they were probably afraid that people would realise it was the other way around.

 Harry mentioned that due to "planting and leaking from other members of the family" in the past six years, "countless books, certainly millions of words have been dedicated to trying to trash my wife and myself to the point of where I had to leave my country."
-He was insecure whether his family would watch the interview, but hope any conversations with them afterwards would remain private.
+He was unsure whether his family would watch the interview, but hopes any conversations with them afterwards would remain private.
 He described his grandmother Queen Elizabeth II's funeral as a "really good opportunity to bring the family together," but instead he alleged he received "a really, really horrible reaction from my family members."